nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 ---

-## Public AI

-We could support public bodies that build/deploy AI
+## Public AI - public bodies that build/deploy AI

 Disadvantages to be sure ("governments can never compete with Big Tech!"), but also benefits:
 - More likely to deploy transparent/open models